influxdata/docs-v2/content/influxdb/v2.0/tools/grafana.md

 ### Set up InfluxDB compatibility
-To query InfluxDB OSS 2.0 with InfluxQL, you must successfully authenticate with InfluxDB and database/retention policy (DBRP) mappings must exist.
+To query InfluxDB OSS 2.0 with InfluxQL, you must successfully authenticate with InfluxDB and have database/retention policy (DBRP) mappings.

 - **Are you starting with a fresh InfluxDB 2.0 instance?**
   - **Authentication:** use [InfluxDB v2 token authentication](/influxdb/v2.0/security/tokens/).